GLICON/Advertising_Sales_and_Budget/README.md

 3. Are there specific combinations of advertising budgets that consistently lead to high sales (e.g. Sales > 20)?

 ### Tools
-- Excel (Data cleaning, sorting, statistical analysis and Visualization)
+- Excel (Data cleaning, sorting, statistical analysis and visualization)
 - pgSQL (Data querying)

 ### Data Cleaning and Preparation